 Product candidates must undergo extensive non-clinical and clinical studies as a condition to regulatory approval.
 Clinical studies are expensive, take many years to complete and study results may lead to delays in further studies, new requirements for conducting future studies or decisions to terminate programs.
-In addition, we have voluntarily undertaken post-marketing studies with respect to YUPELRI.
-The commencement and completion of clinical studies for our product candidates, including amprexetine, and product candidate may be delayed and programs may be terminated due to many factors, including, but not limited to:
+The completion of clinical studies for our product candidate may be delayed and programs may be terminated due to many factors, including, but not limited to:

-- lack of effectiveness efficacy of product candidate candidate during clinical studies; - adverse events, safety issues or side effects (or perceived adverse developments or results) relating to the product candidate candidate or their its formulation into medicines; - unfavorable study data or unfavorable interpretations of data among the FDA and foreign regulatory authorities;

-- insufficient capital to continue our development programs; program; - inability to enter into partnering arrangements relating to the development and commercialization of our programs program and product candidates candidate or partner decisions not to maintain a partnership with us;

-- delays in patient enrollment and variability in the number and types of patients available for clinical studies; - competitive clinical trials; - our inability or the inability of our collaborators or licensees to manufacture or obtain from third parties materials sufficient for use in non-clinical and clinical studies; - governmental or regulatory delays or suspensions of the conduct of the clinical trials and changes in regulatory requirements, policy and guidelines; - challenges related to the COVID-19 pandemic, including with recruitment and/or progressing patients through studies; - failure of any partners to advance our product candidates through clinical development; - difficulty in maintaining contact with patients after treatment, resulting in incomplete data;

-- varying regulatory requirements or interpretations of data among the FDA and foreign regulatory authorities; - new clinical trial regulations in the European Union; and - a disturbance where we or our collaborative partners are enrolling patients in clinical trials, such as a pandemic, terrorist activities or war, political unrest or a natural disaster.
+- lack of efficacy of product candidate during clinical studies; - adverse events, safety issues or side effects (or perceived adverse developments or results) relating to the product candidate or its formulation into medicines; - unfavorable study data or unfavorable interpretations of data among the FDA and foreign regulatory authorities; - insufficient capital to continue our development program; - inability to enter into partnering arrangements relating to the development and commercialization of our program and product candidate or partner decisions not to maintain a partnership with us; - delays in patient enrollment and variability in the number and types of patients available for clinical studies; - competitive clinical trials; - our inability or the inability of our collaborators or licensees to manufacture or obtain from third parties materials sufficient for use in non-clinical and clinical studies; - governmental or regulatory delays or suspensions of the conduct of the clinical trials and changes in regulatory requirements, policy and guidelines; - challenges with recruitment and/or progressing patients through studies; - failure of any partners to advance product candidates through clinical development; - difficulty in maintaining contact with patients after treatment, resulting in incomplete data; - varying regulatory requirements or interpretations of data among the FDA and foreign regulatory authorities; - new clinical trial regulations in the European Union; and - a disturbance where we or our collaborative partners are enrolling patients in clinical trials, such as a pandemic, terrorist activities or war, political unrest or a natural disaster.

-Any adverse developments or results or perceived adverse developments or results with respect to our clinical programs program including, without limitation, any delays in development in our programs program, any halting of development in our programs, program, any difficulties or delays encountered with regard to the FDA or other third country regulatory authorities with respect to our programs, program, or any indication from clinical or non-clinical studies that the compounds in our programs program are not safe, efficacious or sufficiently differentiated from those of our competitors, could have a material adverse effect on our business and cause the price of our securities to fall.
+Any adverse developments or results or perceived adverse developments or results with respect to our clinical program including, without limitation, any delays in development in our program, any halting of development in our program, any difficulties or delays encountered with regard to the FDA or other third country regulatory authorities with respect to our program, or any indication from clinical or non-clinical studies that the compounds in our program are not safe, efficacious or sufficiently differentiated from those of our competitors, could have a material adverse effect on our business and cause the price of our securities to fall.
 For example, in August 2021 we announced that our Phase 2b study of izencitinib in ulcerative colitis did not meet its primary endpoint, and in September 2021, we announced that our four-week SEQUOIA Phase 3 study for amprexetine did not meet its primary endpoint.
-There can be no assurance that our Phase 3 study for amprexetine will be completed on the timeline we expect or at all, that the CYPRESS study will meet its endpoints, or that amprexetine will ultimately be found to be safe and effective.
+There can be no assurance that our Phase 3 CYPRESS study for amprexetine will be completed on the timeline we expect or at all, that data from the Phase 3 study for amprexetine will be read out on the timeline we expect or at all, that the study will meet its endpoints, or that amprexetine will ultimately be found to be safe and effective.